wagerfield/onno/docs/features.md

 <Box width={{ xs: "100%", md: "50%" }} />
 ```

-### Dot syntax for `props` and `themeKeys`
+### Dot syntax for props and theme Keys

 Styled System supports dot syntax for both `prop` values and theme `key` options.
 This allows you to lookup values in nested objects and arrays within a `theme` and the default `scale` of a render function.

-Onno also supports dot syntax for `prop` values _and_ `themeKeys` while also resolving alias objects within arrays.
+Onno also supports dot syntax for `prop` values, `themeKeys` and _alias objects_ within arrays.
 This flexible interface allows you to structure and nest your `theme` however you like.

-In addition to this, onno also supports value inversion by prefixing lookup paths or integers with a negative sign.
+In addition to this, onno supports inversion of _any_ value simply by prefixing a lookup path or index integer with a negative sign.
 For example:

 ```jsx
 import styled from "styled-system"